bayasdev/envycontrol/README.md

 ### License

-Envycontrol is licensed under the MIT license which is a permissive, free and opensource license(see <a href="https://github.com/geminis3/envycontrol/blob/main/LICENSE">LICENSE</a>)
+Envycontrol is licensed under the MIT license which is a permissive, free software license(see <a href="https://github.com/geminis3/envycontrol/blob/main/LICENSE">LICENSE</a>)

 ### Compatible distros 🐧